Previously Treated CLL (REACH)

 - RITUXAN+FC provided a median PFS of 2.2 years in previously treated CLL (p=0.02)1

-- The frequency of prolonged neutropenia was 24.8% for patients who received R-FC (n=274) and 19.1% for patients who received FC (n=274).
-In patients who did not have prolonged neutropenia, the frequency of late-onset neutropenia was 38.7% in 160 patients who received R-FC and 13.6% of 147 patients who received FC
+- The frequency of prolonged neutropenia for patients who received R-FC vs. FC was 24.8% and 19.1% respectively.
+For patients who did not have prolonged neutropenia, the frequency of late-onset neutropenia for patients who received R-FC vs. FC was 38.7% and 13.6%, respectively

 - Data on file, Genentech, Inc.

 - Robak T, Dmoszynska A, Solal-Céligny P, et al. Rituximab plus fludarabine and cyclophosphamide prolongs progression-free survival compared with fludarabine and cyclophosphamide alone in previously treated chronic lymphocytic leukemia.
 J Clin Oncol.
 2010;28:1756-1765.